fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 # Data Structures (DS) Review

 - Technology is built on data structures.
-There might be more to come but you know the basics.
+There might be more to come but make sure you have a strong foundation on the basics.
-- Blockchain has hashes, linked lists, tries etc. Anyone can build their own data structure.
+- Anyone can build their own data structure.
+E.g. with Blockchain we have special hashes, linked lists, tries etc.
-- With DS understood now you can take on algorithms that many companies ask.
+- With DS understood now you can take on algorithms, the other piece of the puzzle that many large companies ask.
 - Programming languages do provide libraries and tools to help you build many data structures.
-Don't feel you have to reinvent the wheel!
+- Don't feel you have to reinvent the wheel!

 **Remember** all this information is important to know it high level but do not worry if you can't grasp it all.
-The more you study it and see it and with time concepts will settle in and in no time you'll be making magic with data structures! 🧙🏾‍♂️
+The more you study it and see it and with time concepts will settle in and.
+In no time you'll be making magic with data structures! 🧙🏾‍♂️